yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Manual-resource-setup.md

     ![The New Query button is highlighted in the SSMS toolbar.](media/ssms-new-query.png "SSMS Toolbar")

 15. Next, copy and paste the SQL script below into the new query window.
-This script enables Service broker and changes the database recovery model to FULL.
+This script enables Service broker on the `WideWorldImporters` database.

     ```sql
     USE [WideWorldImporters];